saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 ### Where Does Your Infrastructure Stand?

 Echo scored 28/100.
-Most enterprises score between 25-45—firmly in the "high risk" zone where agent deployments consistently fail.
+Most enterprises scoring between 25-45 are firmly in the "high risk" zone where agent deployments consistently fail.

 The assessment at **colaberry.ai/assessment** measures your readiness across all six dimensions in 15 minutes.
 Chapter 2 provides the detailed scoring rubrics and shows Echo's path from 28 to 86.